sarvanshprasher/LitePiler/README.md

 ## Build and run the language

 1. Write program according to programming syntax.
-For reference ,[See sample codes][7] present in data folder.
-(Link)
+For reference, [See sample codes][7] present in data folder.

-2. For running program in environment, clone the [repository][7] to your local system.
+2. For running program in environment, clone the [repository][8] to your local system.

 3. Open SWI-Prolog runtime environment.(Desktop Version)